-Global PGM liquidity centres, allowing metal movement across the world Zurich
+Global PGM liquidity centres, allowing metal movement across the world

-PGM ingot clearing location through banks
+Zurich, Switzerland PGM ingot clearing location through banks Shanghai, China PGM sponge clearing location through Johnson Matthey

-9 Johnson Matthey A guide to PGMs

 Movement in PGM demand

 On the demand side, PGMs move across borders in a vast range of different parts and products and the metals may not appear explicitly in trade data.
 For example, automotive emissions control catalysts containing PGM may be produced in one region, shipped to another region for canning, then to another for fitment onto new vehicles, and then these vehicles can be exported to yet another region for sale; none of this will be captured as an obvious PGM movement in trade data.